Realtor Google review excerpt

 Service area

-The site is intentionally built around Bay Area, East Bay, Contra Costa County, and Alameda County homeowners.
-California is too broad for your real seller audience.
+Colby Capital focuses on Bay Area, East Bay, Contra Costa County, and Alameda County homeowners.
 Local pages help homeowners find guidance that matches their city, property values, county process, and common seller problems.

 Seller situation pages